 Few of the non-OT accounts mentioned in this section make contact with phonological theory by modelling the interaction of the simulated inventories with phonological rules or constraints.
-Only exemplar models are likely to provide such a link: it seems perfectly possible to combine Wedel's (2006) dispersion model with his lexical analogy model (Wedel 2007), which, for example, implements violable metrical constraints as potentially conflicting biases that lead to the emergence of Gordon's (1999) frequency-informed regular patterns of weight-stress interaction.
-In the next section we discuss attempts to integrate the dispersion idea
+Only exemplar models are likely to provide such a link: it seems perfectly possible to combine Wedel's (2006) dispersion model with his lexical analogy model (Wedel 2007), which e.g. implements violable metrical constraints as potentially conflicting biases that lead to the emergence of Gordon's (1999) frequency-informed regular patterns of weight-stress interaction.
+In the next section we discuss attempts to integrate the dispersion idea into a tested and tried framework for phonological theory, namely Optimality Theory.

-Optimality Theory.